Monitoring your heart health is a great feature for any fitness wearable, but what do you do if your Apple Watch ECG isn’t working?

 - After this initial set up is complete, open the ECG app on your Apple Watch and take your first ECG–make sure your watch is snuggly fitting your wrist or arm.

-You can take an ECG any time that you’d like, but especially if you’re feeling symptoms such as a rapid heartbeat or ongoing palpitations.
-Your Apple Watch may also send you an irregular rhythm notification if it detects this.
+You can take an ECG any time you’d like, especially if you’re feeling symptoms such as a rapid heartbeat or ongoing palpitations.
+If it detects it, your Apple Watch may also send you an irregular rhythm notification.

 To take an ECG using your Apple Watch